wilsonify/wilsonify.github.io/content/recipes/5SPICE FRIED RICE WITH SWEET POTATOES1.md

 # modifications

 Grapeseed, peanut, or regular sesame oil would be cool.
- Most grocery stores carry this shit with the rest of the spices.
+ Most grocery stores carry this    with the rest of the spices.
 It’s a blend of clove, star anise, cinnamon, pepper, ginger, and fennel seeds.
 It’s tasty as hell and you should own some.
-If you can’t find it, you can make your own blend or just leave it out and tell your grocer to get their shit together.
+If you can’t find it, you can make your own blend or just leave it out and tell your grocer to get their    together.
  We used watercress, but mustard or arugula are fine if you can’t find that weedy looking bastard.